 - Remember the higher the time frame, the higher the significance, the higher chances are of success.

-If you’ve stuck with a crowed price charts, overloaded with a horde of support and levels and indicators to boot – then you’re going about it the wrong way.
-Scrub your chart clean, start again and keep it nice and simple.
+If you’ve stuck with crowed price charts that are overloaded with a horde of support and resistance levels (and indicators to boot) – then you’re going about it the wrong way.
+Scrub your chart clean, start again and use the methods discussed here today to keep trading nice and simple.

 The War Room is our private membership area where you will learn how to trade with price action professionally, and gain access to advanced ‘war room’ only material – like our 1 hour video presentation on identifying and using support and resistance levels.

 I hope to see you on the other side, cheers to your future trading!